Ebbo/cosmic-applet-music-player/README.md

 ## Troubleshooting

-### Applet not showing music info
+### Applet not appearing in panel
+- Ensure the applet is properly installed: `which music-player` should return a path
+- Try restarting COSMIC or logging out/in
+- Check COSMIC Settings → Desktop → Panel → Configure panel applets

+### No players showing in Settings
+- Click "Discover Players" to scan for available players
-- Ensure your music player supports MPRIS
+- Ensure your music player is running and supports MPRIS
+- Try restarting your music player

+### Applet not controlling music
-- Check that the player is actually playing music
+- Check that the correct player is selected in Settings tab
-- Restart the music player and the applet
+- Ensure the selected player is currently running
+- Some players may need to be playing music before they appear

 ### No album artwork
 - Album artwork depends on the music player providing image URLs